omaha-elixir-mixer/ExploringLivebook/slides/presentation.md

 * Settings

 ---
-# "Intro to Livebook"
+# "Welcome to Livebook"

 * [Markdown file](https://github.com/livebook-dev/livebook/blob/main/lib/livebook/notebook/learn/intro_to_livebook.livemd) in Github vs rendered in Livebook
 * Left navbar tools
-* The basic building blocks - sections, cell types, and extensions
-* REPL plus code editor
+* Right tool menu

+---
+# Basic Building Blocks

+* Sections
+* Markdown cells
+* Code cells
   * Syntax highlighting
   * Code completion
   * Documentation
+* Extensions - Math, Mermaid

 ---

-# "Interactive" and "Collaborative" Notebooks
+# Power Tools

-* Chat app
+* Smart Cells
-* Multi-player Pong game
+* Kino

-A few highlights to note:

-* Importing dependencies
+* VegaLite
-* Evaluating a cell will also evaluate everything above it

-_Not the most practical examples, but a fun look at what's possible!_

 ---

-# Smart Cells
+# Use Cases

-* Dual purpose - demonstrate how to perform common tasks, and automate those tasks to reduce boilerplate code
-* Four types currently provided out of the box - maps, charts, database connections, and SQL queries
-* Notebook showing how to create new smart cells in the "Learn" section
+Basic
+* Experimenting, rapid prototyping, coding along
+* Curriculum development and delivery
+* Code documentation

+Advanced
+* Business intelligence and analytics
+* Lightweight admin dashboard
+* Introspect a running application

+---
+# Purely for Fun

+The "Chat app" and "Multi-player Pong" tutorials highlight some of Livebook's power tools, and it's collaborative capabilities.

+To demonstrate - I'll need a volunteer from the audience!

 ---
 # Use Case 1: Rapid Prototyping and Experimenting

 First meeting - Andrew live-coded a function in iex to count the number of times a word appeared in a string